ChaitanyaSirivuri/AttentionViz/README.md

 ### Option 2: Run Locally

-If you prefer to run it directly on your machine:
+To run it directly on a local machine:

 1.  **Install Dependencies**:
     ```bash